Chapter 1: Chip Tolentino Would Like To Publically Request Puberty to Leave Him Alone

 Everyone connected.
 His eyes went huge.

 Marcy stopped laughing.
-"Oh, Jesus, I broke Coneybear!"
+"Oh, crap, I broke Coneybear!"

 Chapter 3: Avoiding That Awful Car Trip Home

 Chip really doesn't want to go home yet.
 Maybe, if he waits long enough, they'll forget the whole incident.
 Olive's father still isn't here.
 Chip offers to wait with her.

 Everyone else got to walk away from that spelling bee fine, changed for the better.
 (Well, maybe not Logainne, but spelling 'vug' wrong hardly compared to what he suffered.)